The Heartbeat of Trees by Peter Wohlleben

 |Lukasz Szmigiel, Unsplash|

 Reading deeper into this, I learned that it’s because their bark contains salicin, which our bodies process into salicylic acid after ingesting.
-Peter suggests reaching for a cup of willow-bark tea instead of the typical synthetic medicines out there, which are more potent and come with a list of side effects.
+Peter recommends reaching for a cup of willow-bark tea instead of the typical synthetic medicines out there, which are more potent and come with a list of side effects.
 The chapter also covers cures for insect bites, bee stings, and sore throats, to name a few.

 “Using nature’s medicine cabinet is not a human invention but something that connects us to our fellow creatures.
 If we’re rediscovering this natural medicine cabinet today, this is not a fad promoted by the environment movement but simply a return to our roots,” Peter states.